 A military judge in Norfolk ruled Monday that SEAL Team 6 leaders appear to have committed unlawful command influence in the case of a special operator accused of catfishing women.

-The burden now shifts to prosecutors to prove that SEAL superiors didn’t illegally tamper with the investigation and court-martial against Special Operator 1st Class Aaron Howard, according to Michael Waddington, the defendant’s civilian attorney.
+The burden now shifts to prosecutors to prove those SEAL superiors didn’t illegally tamper with the investigation and court-martial against Special Operator 1st Class Aaron Howard, according to Michael Waddington, the defendant’s civilian attorney.

 An explosives expert lauded for taking out terrorist supply routes and safe houses in internal SEAL records provided to Navy Times, Howard faces a court-martial trial for allegedly posing as a pair of people who wooed three women through text messages into sending racy images of themselves in 2017.